 Absences happen to the best of students.
-People get sick, must travel with their family, or have important events that they must attend.
+People get sick, must travel with their families, or have important events that they must attend.
 Missing school is something that must be avoided, but when it inevitably happens, it is important that students make sure they do everything they can to recover well.
 Being absent from school for one or two days in a row has the ability to cause a major change in a student’s grades, and a whole semester’s worth of work can be put in jeopardy if students are not careful.
-In a single day, students can miss a math test, chemistry lab, and an important less that is foundational to the success in a given class.
+In a single day, students can miss a math test, chemistry lab, and an important lesson that is foundational to success in a given class.
 Because of these high stakes, learning how to deal with and recover from school absences is an important life skill that can save students from a lot of stress down the road.
-Below is five step plan to recover from a missed day of class:
+Below is a five-step plan to recover from a missed day of class:

 Step 1: Be Proactive:

 As Ben Franklin said, “By failing to prepare, you are preparing to fail.”
 The best defense against falling behind in school because of absences is to go on the offensive.
 If possible, students should plan to talk to teachers a few days before they miss school.
 This is a great time to practice advocating for one’s self and building rapport with his or her teachers.
-By emailing teacher in advance, students can set up an appointment to ask what they should do to stay on track in class while are absent.
+By emailing the teacher in advance, students can set up an appointment to ask what they should do to stay on track in class while they are absent.
 Alternatively, students can build a network of peers to help in the event that they will be absent.
 Social capital is powerful.
 By helping friends when they are absent, students can create a safety net for when absences occur.
-Students should find at least one reliable friend in each class that so that when they need to reach out to get a copy of the day’s notes because they missed class, they aren’t scrambling to find someone to help.
+Students should find at least one reliable friend in each class so that when they need to reach out to get a copy of the day’s notes because they missed class, they aren’t scrambling to find someone to help.

 Step 2: Make a plan:

-To leave an even better impression on your teacher, students should come with a plan.
+To leave an even better impression on your teacher, students should devise a plan.
 Preparation shows maturity and commitment to success.
 For example, if a student is going to miss a quiz while absent, he or she should be prepared with two or three potential make-up times when meeting with a teacher to determine alternate arrangements; students should also make a plan to get the notes from a friend.
-Teachers will be impressed when students are committed to class and grades will benefit.
+Teachers will be impressed when students are committed to class, and grades will benefit.
 The easiest way for students to avoid late work and stay on track with grades is to be proactive and make a plan when they miss school.

 Step 3: Follow Up if you have questions:

-When students start doing make up work, they will probably have questions because they were not in class to learn the material.
-Even when the student got the notes from a friend, there may still be questions about how to complete an assignment.
+When students start doing makeup work, they will probably have questions because they were not in class to learn the material.
+Even when the student gets the notes from a friend, there may still be questions about how to complete an assignment.
 Students are not expected to suffer in silence.
 THEY SHOULD ALWAYS ASK FOR HELP.
 Not asking for help when help is needed is just another way that students procrastinate when getting work done.
 If it is an appropriate time, students can email their teacher.
 Otherwise, students can ask a friend or a tutor for help.

 Step 4: TURN IT IN

-Once students have finished make up work, they must make sure that they turn the work in!
+Once students have finished make-up work, they must make sure that they turn the work in!
 When a student is absent, it is not the teacher’s responsibility to hunt them down for make-up work.
-Because students won’t have a reminder in class to turn their work in, they need to set reminders themselves or have a system in place to make sure that you turn work in.
+Because students won’t have a reminder in class to turn their work in, they need to set reminders themselves or have a system in place to make sure that they turn work in.
 Students can set reminders on their phones, turn in homework first thing when they get to school, or write it down somewhere they know they will see it.
 Assignments that never get turned in usually get buried in a backpack or folder somewhere.
-If a student has done all the work, they should make sure it gets it in their teacher’s hands for grading.
+If a student has done all the work, they should make sure it gets in their teacher’s hands for grading.

-Step 5: Make sure you got Credit
+Step 5: Make sure you have Credit